cezine/ElectricityDemand/README.md

 ![2](./Images/consumption.png)

 The graph above is showing a building’s electricity consumption in Manhattan on average.
-Except for 2010, which seems rather higher than the other years, and 2011 and 2018 with incomplete and missing data, the Median electricity usage in a year ranges from around 30,000 to 37,000 kilowatt-hours.
+Except for 2010, which seems rather higher than the other years, and 2011 and 2018 with incomplete and missing data, the Median electricity usage in a year ranges from around 30,000 to 37,000 kWh.

 In order to obtain the missing data, I have reached out to New York City Housing Authority who provides the data.
 Until I hear from them, I have made 4 datasets: 2 versions of train set, 1 validation set and 1 test set.
 The first version of the train set is the seamless data from 2012 to 2017 (6 years).
 Within this seamless data, I used the first 5 years as the second version of the train set and the next 1 year as a validation set.
 I also kept data from 2019 as a test set.
 The reason I seperate the dataset in this way is to compare the results and see if seamlessness and more training data have any effect on model performance.